stevenCharles1325/cct-map-react/README.md

 > Example: connector1

-And to tell a connector which to connect itself is by following the example below.
+And to tell a connector which to connect itself to is by following the example below.

-> Example: connector-\[2,3\]
+> Example: connector1-\[2,3\]

 The example above says that **CONNECTOR1** is connected to **CONNECTOR2**, and **CONNECTOR3**, thus **CONNECTOR2** and **CONNECTOR3** are connected to **CONNECTOR1**, but that does not mean **CONNECTOR2**